worldcoin/iris-mpc/iris-mpc-py/README.md

 - Optionally install `patchelf` library with `pip install patchelf` for support for patching wheel files that link other shared libraries

-- Build and install current bindings as a module in the current Python environment by navigating to the `iris-mpc-py` directory and running `maturin develop --release --features enable`
+- Build and install current bindings as a module in the current Python environment by navigating to the `iris-mpc-py` directory and running `maturin develop --release`

-- Build a wheel file suitable for installation using `pip install` by instead running `maturin build --release --features enable`; the `.whl` file is specific to the building architecture and Python version, and can be found in `iris_mpc/target/wheels` directory
+- Build a wheel file suitable for installation using `pip install` by instead running `maturin build --release`; the `.whl` file is specific to the building architecture and Python version, and can be found in `iris_mpc/target/wheels` directory

 See the [Maturin User Guide Tutorial](https://www.maturin.rs/tutorial#build-and-install-the-module-with-maturin-develop) for additional details.